-If you need or prefer to cut milk from your diet, replace the milk called for in your recipe with an equal amount of your favorite milk alternative (soy, almond, rice, oat, cashew) To get good results, it's important to think about how the flavor of the milk that you've chosen will work with the other flavors in your recipe.
+If you need or prefer to cut milk from your diet, replace the milk called for in your recipe with an equal amount of your favorite milk alternatives such as soy, almond, rice, oat, or cashew.
+To get good results, it's important to think about how the flavor of the milk that you've chosen will work with the other flavors in your recipe.

 Many people find that rice milk is the closest flavor match to cow's milk.
 However, it's far from the only choice.
 When trying to decide which milk alternative will work best for your recipe, here are some things to consider:

 - Almond milk has a distinct flavor that tends to work better in sweet dishes.

 - Rice milk is thinner than cow's milk, so it won't give you that creamy texture that many savory dishes are after.
 Soy milk is thicker and can withstand the high heat that is necessary to make sauces and casseroles.